 What can you do?

-Maintain a healthy environment is everyone's responsibility.
+- Maintain a healthy environment is everyone's responsibility.
 Urban runoff management helps minimize and prevent stormwater pollution.
-Below are some things you can do to help improve water quality:
+Below are some things you can do to helping improve water quality:

 - Conserve and re-use water.

 - Sweep sidewalks instead of hosing them.